 Google has made significant inroads into the small business market with G Suite.
-For new business owners who have been using consumer Gmail, moving to G Suite is an easy transition.
+For business owners and employees who have been using consumer Gmail, moving to G Suite is an easy transition.

 However, Google has faced several barriers to widespread G Suite enterprise adoption.
-Here are some of those barriers and what Google is doing to address them.
+Here are some of those blockers and what Google has been doing to address them.

 1. Missing management tools that enterprise IT managers demand